Dionisiy/CA/boundares-and-space-i.md

 }
 ```

+## Position

 ### Flex

 The CSS display value that arranged the images,_flex_, has been removed.
 In addition to other capabilities, flex can be used to easily align multiple page elements horizontally.

+The CSS _position_ property enables you to position HTML elements in exact locations on a webpage.
+One useful value for this property is _relative_.
+This value positions page elements on a webpage relative to where they would normally appear.

+### Relative

+By first setting `position: relative;`, you can then use the CSS properties `top`, `left`, `bottom`, and`right` to shift an element away from where it would have normally appeared on the page.